johnno1962/InjectionNext/README.md

 ### Cursor mode.

-If you would like to use InjectionNext with the Cursor code editor, you can have it fall back to InjectionIII-mode log parsing using the "...or Watch Project" menu item to select the project root you will be working under.
+If you would like to use InjectionNext with the Cursor code editor, you can have it fall back to InjectionIII-style log parsing using the "...or Watch Project" menu item to select the project root you will be working under.
 In this case you shouldn't launch Xcode from inside the InjectionNext.app but you'll need to have